 Would some of the following questions and activities help you achieve the goals set for various curriculum areas in your classroom?
 (Because developmental levels and academic ability vary so much, we have not attempted to categorize these questions and activities for grades or ages.)

 - Do you enjoy playing outside?
-How does weather affect your time outdoors?
+How does the weather affect your time outdoors?

 - How does turning a switch make the lights go on or off?